Title: Sword, Presentation, Lt Thomas Holdup Stevens

 Location: Headquarters Artifact Collection, Naval History and Heritage Command

 The sword has a steel blade with gilt and bluing decorations.
 The blade is inscribed “The Citizens of CHARLESTON to Lieut.
 THOMAS HOLDUP.
 He was in the Battle of LAKE ERIE.”
 The sword is silver hilted with heavy gilt wash finish.
 The eagle head pommel is typical of the period.
 Rococo knuckle bow is heavily decorated with a lion’s head and floral designs.
 The grip is made of incised ivory with a diamond cross-hatch pattern.
-The large turned down counter guard bears a relief design of the battle of Lake Erie with two wooden vessels engaged in naval combat while a third is sinking.
+The large turned down counter guard bears a relief design of the battle of Lake Erie with two wooden sailing vessels engaged in naval combat while a third is sinking in the background.